shreyanikkam/Analysis-on-Black-Friday-Sales/README.md

 Implementation:

 We imported the seaborn, IPython and jinja2 package to run the code.
-The snapshots below shows the implementation of the data mining techniques used in our project:

-1. EDA
-The analysis in the below graphical representation shows the amount of purchases made by men and women, category of occupations and age groups during the Black Friday Sales.
+Please check the BlackFriday_Results.doc

 RMSE around 3236.14 mean of the target value based on Product_ID.